 -

-Let it soak in for about 5 — 10 minutes, then you wipe off anything that didn't absorb with a clean rag.
+Let it soak in for about 5 — 10 minutes

-Step 6: Apply the Stain Like a Pro
+Step 6: Apply the Wood Stain

 This is when your wood refinishing project looks amazing or drives you crazy.